hohav/peppi/README.md

 }
 ```

-For live games, you can drive parsing yourself:
+For parsing live games, you can drive things yourself:

 ```rust
 use std::fs;